 As one historian summarized, “slave labor was the foundation of a prosperous economic system in the South.”
-Yet that Southern “economic system” truly benefited only a small percentage of white southerners–plantation owners–as Bruce Levine’s The Fall of the House of Dixie: The Civil War and the Social Revolution That Transformed the South so aptly documents.
+Yet that Southern “economic system” truly benefited only a small percentage of elite white southerners–plantation owners–as Bruce Levine’s The Fall of the House of Dixie: The Civil War and the Social Revolution That Transformed the South so aptly documents.
 Paradoxically, the creation of the South upon the practice of African slavery ensured the destruction of the region.

-From the defense of slavery a new Baptist denomination was born.
-Foreshadowing the Civil War, white Baptists in the South withdrew fellowship from their northern counterparts on May 10, 1845, forming the Southern Baptist Convention in order to better defend the South’s practice of and dependency upon black slavery.
+From the advocacy of white supremacy and black slavery emerged a new Baptist denomination.
+Foreshadowing the Civil War, white Baptists in the South withdrew fellowship from their northern counterparts on May 10, 1845, forming the Southern Baptist Convention in order to better defend the South’s practice of, and dependency upon, black slavery.

 Prior to the 1820s, many Baptists North and South were anti-slavery, reflective of larger views in the South at that time, a legacy of a pre-cotton economy.
-But by the mid-1840s Baptist sentiment in the South — at least as expressed in denominational leadership – was of the consensus that the enslavement of blacks was ordained of God and must be defended.
+But by the mid-1840s Baptist sentiment in the South — at least as expressed in denominational leadership — largely perceived the enslavement of blacks as ordained of God.

-“… because certain writers on politics, morals and religion, and some of them highly respectable, have advanced positions, and inculcated sentiments, very unfriendly to the principle and practice of holding slaves;.…These sentiments, the Convention, on whose behalf I address your Excellency, cannot think just, or well founded; for the right of holding slaves is clearly established in the Holy Scriptures, both by precept and example.” (read the entire document)
+… because certain writers on politics, morals and religion, and some of them highly respectable, have advanced positions, and inculcated sentiments, very unfriendly to the principle and practice of holding slaves;.…These sentiments, the Convention, on whose behalf I address your Excellency, cannot think just, or well founded; for the right of holding slaves is clearly established in the Holy Scriptures, both by precept and example. (read the entire document)

-Largely comprised of slaveholders, the gathering at the First Baptist Church of Augusta, Georgia, in May 1845 publicly plead their case.
-Slavery was biblical.
-Therefore abolition was sinful, and Baptists of the North were wrong to oppose slavery.
-Abolitionists of the North were responsible for the Baptist division; southern Baptists had been patient with the agitators, but enough was enough.
+Largely comprised of slaveholders, the gathering at the First Baptist Church of Augusta, Georgia, in May 1845 publicly endorsed the peculiar institution.
+Slavery was biblical, abolition sinful.
+Baptists of the North were wrong to oppose slavery.
+Abolitionists bore responsibility for the Baptist division.
+Baptists of the South had been patient with the agitators, but enough was enough.
+Wealth generated by God-ordained black slavery would advance the cause of missions worldwide.
 Pledging allegiance to slavery, they vowed “we will never interfere with what is Caesar’s” (a biblical allusion implying it was their moral and legal responsibility to uphold the legal institution of slavery).
-And for good measure, the delegates expressed outrage that a northern Baptist missionary had “actually remitted money to the United States to aid in the assisting of slaves to ‘run away from their masters.’”
-(See Proceedings of the Southern Baptist Convention, 1845.)
+And for good measure, delegates expressed outrage that a northern Baptist missionary had “actually remitted money to the United States to aid in the assisting of slaves to ‘run away from their masters.'”
+(Proceedings of the Southern Baptist Convention, 1845.)

 In Alabama, one Baptist news editor in 1850 said of slavery, “As a question of morals, it is between us and God … as a question of political economy, it is with us alone, as free and independent states.”
 The same year, Alabama’s Bethel Baptist Association, reflecting Calvinistic theology, insisted the master-slave relationship was the product of God’s providence.
 In 1856 an Alabama Baptist labeled slavery “as much an institution of Heaven as marriage.”
 And in 1860 another declared, “The best defense of slavery … is slavery as it is.”
 (See Wayne Flynt, Alabama Baptists in the Heart of Dixie, p.
 108)